StarPlayrX/bigmac/README.md

 BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

-        Select your macOS version (macOS 11.4 or macOS 12.0 Beta).
+        Select your macOS version.
 Then to download it from Apple click "Download macOS"
 <img width="664" alt="Screen Shot 2021-06-28 at 7 18 47 PM" src="https://user-images.githubusercontent.com/52664524/123715182-bcfd6c00-d845-11eb-8c76-79c24ba9daf4.png">